Configuring User Accounts and RBAC

 About User Accounts and RBAC

 You can create and manage users accounts and assign roles that limit access to operations on the Cisco NX-OS device.
-RBAC allows you to define the rules for an assign role that restrict the authorization that the user has to access management operations.
+RBAC allows you to define rules for assigned roles that restrict the authorization a user has to access management operations.

 User Accounts